 - 2 tsp Sesame seeds

-Cut tofu into 3/4 inch slices and pour teriyaki sauce over to coat.
+Cut tofu into 1 inch square pieces and pour teriyaki sauce over to coat.
 Marinate in fridge for 15-30 minutes.

 Slice red pepper into thin strips